Licensing Modernization - Update

-The Manufactured Food Program licenses and inspects food manufacturers, food warehouses, and food brokers located in Minnesota.
+The Manufactured Food Program licenses and inspects wholesale food handlers located in Minnesota.

-- Products or processes regulated by the Manufactured Food Program include, but are not limited to, bakeries (cookies, cakes, bread, donuts, pies), low acid or acidified processors (canned vegetables, pickled vegetables, BBQ sauce, salad dressing), fresh cut produce, coffee roasters, beverage processors (bottled water, juice, pop, energy drinks), alcohol processors (beer, wine, distilled spirits), fish/seafood processors (pickled herring, smoked fish, shrimp), dietary supplements, food salvors, vegetable freezing plants and ambient, refrigerated and frozen food warehouses.
+- Products or processes regulated by the Manufactured Food Program include, but are not limited to, bakeries (cookies, cakes, bread, donuts, pies), low acid or acidified processors (canned vegetables, pickled vegetables, BBQ sauce, salad dressing), fresh cut produce, coffee roasters, beverage processors (bottled water, juice, pop, energy drinks), alcohol processors (beer, wine, distilled spirits), fish/seafood processors (pickled herring, smoked fish, shrimp), dietary supplements, food salvors, vegetable freezing plants, and food warehouses (storing ambient, refrigerated, or frozen foods).

-- There are two other divisions with the MDA that cover meat and dairy products.
+- There are two other regulatory programs that cover meat and dairy products.

 - Firms that commercially slaughter animals or poultry and/or process meat or poultry items for resale, are regulated and inspected by the MDA Meat Inspection Program or the United States Department of Agriculture Food Safety Inspection Service (USDA-FSIS).